 Every adoption story is different.
 What you learn through accessing your own adoption records could be difficult to digest.
 While the information will be helpful, there may be circumstances that are disappointing or disheartening.
 As you begin your search, be sure you are ready for all possible outcomes.

 In preparation for this journey of self-exploration, be sure to have a strong support system.
 Whether you rely on your adoptive family, a spouse or partner, mental health professional, adoption agency counselor, or all of the above – be sure you have a strong support system upon which you can lean.
 This is important in case the information that is revealed is less than you hoped it to be.

 Going through an intermediary, such as Adoptions with Love, can make the process of rediscovering a loved one much easier.
 Not only can we serve as a neutral, third-party in negotiating the relationship between adopted child and birth parent, but we can also assure the relationship stays on good footing.
 Through emails, letters, even private investigations, we can help you reconnect with family, find a friend, or gain any answers you have been seeking.

-Adoptions With Love is a nationwide adoption agency, and our team of compassionate counselors and attorneys has been specializing in full service adoptions since 1986.
-For more information visit our web site here, or call us at 1-800-722-7731.
+Adoptions With Love is a nationwide adoption agency, and our team of compassionate counselors and attorneys has been specializing in full-service adoptions since 1986.
+For more information, contact us online or call us at 1-800-722-7731.